The Microsoft Surface Studio Review

 The AnandTech Podcast, Episode 40: CES 2017

 The annual CES show is always a mélange of announcements and sneak peeks for what is to come through the year.
-At the show we had most of our...12 by Ian Cutress 4 days ago
+At the show we had most of our...15 by Ian Cutress on 1/17/2017

-The Das Keyboard 'Prime 13' & '4 Professional' Mechanical Keyboard Review56 comments by E. Fylladitakis
+The Das Keyboard 'Prime 13' & '4 Professional' Mechanical Keyboard Review57 comments by E. Fylladitakis

 In this review we are taking a look at two mechanical keyboards from Das Keyboard, the 4 Professional and the Prime 13.
 The 4...

-Note: - Update: Xiaomi International VP Hugo Barra to Leave the Company, Join Facebook As VP of VR Comments (19)